 God protected the Jews (the children of Israel)!

 Now the Lord said to Abram, Go out from your country and from your family and from your father’s house, into the land to which I will be your guide: And I will make of you a great nation, blessing you and making your name great; and you will be a blessing:

 To them who are good to you will I give blessing, and on him who does you wrong will I put my curse: and you will become a name of blessing to all the families of the earth.
 (BBE) Genesis 12:1-3

 - [read Genesis 12:1-9; Exodus 14:1-21; Num 10:9-10; Psalms 121; 44:1-8; 89:5-37; Jeremiah 51:24-40; Isaiah 49:14-26]

 Children of God

 He also protects the church (the children of God)!
 If you are a child of God, the devil cannot touch you.

-NOTE: God’s word cannot/should not be taken literally (actually, exactly or really) or word for word in every case.
+NOTE: God’s word should not be taken literally (actually, exactly, or really) or word for word in every case.
 We need to know the difference between literal and figurative language.
 Literal means exactly as stated word-for-word; without changing.
-Figurative language is a word or phrases that change course.
+Figurative language is a word or phrase that changes course.
 It strays from the original; it is not word-for-word.